-Three pillars of marketing and PR strategy include owned media, earned media and paid media.
+Three pillars of marketing and PR strategy include owned media, earned media and paid media, also known as The PESO Model™.
 These terms appear frequently in online marketing discussions, but what exactly do they mean?
 How are they important to your company?
 How can you combine them to accomplish your goals of attracting and retaining customers?

 Owned media consists of the content you control, mainly your website and social media content.
 How to create effective content for your website and social media channels is a very extensive topic, fit for its own blog, but in short, owned media content should be the first place your company invests its time and resources.
 The quality of your company’s owned media determines the success of earned and paid media.

 Earned media results from word of mouth.
 Some of the biggest successes in earned media occur when a journalist includes your company in an online or printed article.
 Other forms of earned media include user-generated content such as company reviews, product reviews, social media reposts, and more.
 Earned media is especially important in knowledge-focused industries such as fintech, where buying effective online advertising may not be possible.
 The benefits gained from earned media’s credibility greatly outweigh the relationship-building time it takes to obtain earned media.
 Helping journalists write articles by becoming a trusted source helps you gain earned media.
 Contributing articles to industry publication increases earned media, and elevates your company’s thought leadership at the same time.